-The Right to a Jury Trial Under the Constitution
+The Right to Trial by Jury Amendment in the Constitution

 Furthermore, the Sixth Amendment reads as follows:

 “In all criminal prosecutions, the accused shall enjoy the right to a speedy and public trial, by an impartial jury of the state and district wherein the crime shall have been committed, which district shall have been previously ascertained by law, and to be informed of the nature and cause of the accusation; to be confronted with the witnesses against him; to have compulsory process for obtaining witnesses in his favor, and to have the assistance of counsel for his defense.”

 The right to a jury trial is not limited to criminal cases.
 Under the Seventh Amendment to the U.S. Constitution, jury trials are guaranteed for certain civil lawsuits:

 “In suits at common law, where the value in controversy shall exceed twenty dollars, the right of trial by jury shall be preserved, and no fact tried by a jury, shall be otherwise reexamined in any court of the United States, than according to the rules of the common law.”

 Beyond the U.S. Constitution—which was originally limited to the federal government—each state created its own constitution which generally mirrored the U.S. Constitution in substance.
 For example, Article I, Section 16 of the California Constitution provides that: